itsackermann/Billing-software/README.md

 >*Payment_Status-('U' or 'P')This field is used to indicate whether the total price of the current purchase has been paid or not.

 `product_details`:This table contains the basic details like price of the product,available stock of the product and total stock sold corresponding each product.
+>*pid-This field is used to store the unique product id assigned to each product.
+This acts helpful in separating products with same name from different brands and products with same name but different cost.
+>
+>*product_name-This field is used to store the name of the product.
+>
+>*Quantity_sold-This field is used to store the total stock of the product sold.
+>
+>*price_per_unit:This field is used to store the price of the unit for a basic unit of that product.For ex:For 'RICE'-50Rs/Kg.
+>
+>*Stock_available:This field is used to indicate the remaining available stock of the particular product.

 `customer_details`:This table is used to store the phone number and name of the customer along with an unique costumer id allocated to each customer based on the phone number.